 Almost from birth, a human being starts to acquire visual information and process that information into abstract concepts of people, places, things, situations.
-Roughly 25% of the brain is singly dedicated to acquiring knowledge through visual perception; it is the most efficient manner in which knowledge is
+Roughly one-third of our brain is dedicated to acquiring knowledge through visual perception; it's the most efficient manner through which knowledge is acquired.

 There are approximately 30 different cortical areas of our brain that handle a different aspect of visual processing such as "line" or "color" or "movement".
 The visual brain continually acquires information, discarding some, searching for constancy, retaining essential information and comparing it to stored 'records' of all prior knowledge obtained.
 Plato theorized that particulars were formed from ideals.

 We now understand our brains work in opposite: ideal concepts are abstracted from particulars.